flamingchickens1540/bunnybots-bobafett-2022/README.md

 ### Elevator

-The [elevator subsystem](src/main/java/org/team1540/bobafett/commands/elevator/Elevator.java) is a motorized elevator using a Spark Max motor controller and a brushless motor.
+The [elevator subsystem](src/main/java/org/team1540/bobafett/commands/elevator/Elevator.java) is a motorized elevator using a Spark Max motor controller and a brushless Neo 550 motor.

 ## Controller Bindings